TOP Famous Companies with Arrow Logos

 Onnit Logo

 Onnit’s logo is characterized by understated elegance: a rectilinear word mark, slightly slanted to the right, embodies the idea of moving forward.
 In this logo, the two letters “N” are arrows pointing away from each other.
-This deliberate design nuance is characteristic of companies showing their wide range of offerings or the versatility of their approach.
+This deliberate design nuance is characteristic of companies that showcase their broad range of offerings or the versatility of their approach.

 Polestar